ted-piotrowski/react-leaflet-vector-tile-layer/README.md

 ## Sponsors

-[Shade Map](https://shademap.app) - Shadows cast across a map of the Earth in real-time
+[shademap.app](https://shademap.app) - Shadows cast across a map of the Earth in real-time